 Q: I need a program that can help me view PowerPoint, Excel, and Word files.
 Please let me know what I can download to view these files without installing Microsoft Office.

-A: If you still want to use something from Microsoft, use their viewers, found in this link.
-If you want something similar to MS Office that’s free, try using LibreOffice (formerly known as OpenOffice).
+A: If you want something similar to MS Office that’s free, try using LibreOffice (formerly known as OpenOffice).
 You can find LibreOffice here.

 Q: I just accidentally killed my computer’s feed to my monitor.
 I was attempting to adjust the screen resolution and my monitor just shut off when I applied settings.
 Now, the computer works continually with the monitor off.
 How do I get it back on again?